 The only thing I can see is a pair of legs, stuffed into wellies.
 The only thing I can hear is the soft rasp of a spade as my shallow grave ﬁlls with scorching sand.
 I can barely move, and as my skin sizzles I’m thankful that I’m wearing a kimono.
+An experience like this could only be offered on the Holland America Line.

 Being buried alive might sound like a bizarre excursion choice, even if it was for therapeutic reasons (it’s great for the skin and circulation, apparently).
 But this was Japan, and a traditional “onsen” sand bath was just one extraordinary experience during a 14-day cruise that offered a fabulous introduction to the cultures of the Far East.

 Volendam’s relatively compact size allowed her to bypass the remote Wusongkou terminal and dock on the Huangpu River in the heart of the city.
-We strolled ashore to dine among elegant skyscrapers, watching the dazzle of animated advertisements colouring their facades (my choice was a little noodle bar just off the Bund, Shanghai’s famous waterfront, where I enjoyed a feast of tender pork dumplings, fragrant broth and ﬁendishly garlicky spinach).
+We strolled ashore to dine among elegant skyscrapers, watching the dazzle of animated advertisements colouring their facades.
+My choice was a little noodle bar just off the Bund, Shanghai’s famous waterfront, where I enjoyed a feast of tender pork dumplings, fragrant broth and ﬁendishly garlicky spinach.

 The food was excellent, with choices reﬂecting our ports of call, as well as perfectly cooked ﬁsh, chicken and rack of lamb in the Rotterdam dining room (where the lovely Marni always remembered my food quirks, often bringing me extra spinach without needing to be asked).